Best PRS Premium Guitars 2026

 - • Hollowbody construction limits extreme gain applications due to potential feedback.

-- • Pattern Thin neck profile offers exceptional playability and speed.
+- • Pattern Thin neck profile provides comfortable, fast playability for diverse techniques.

 How to Choose the Best Premium Guitars